Circuito de Jerez

-Circuito de Jerez – Ángel Nieto (formerly known as Circuit de Jerez and Circuito de Velocidad Jerez), is a 4.428 km racing circuit located close to the city of Jerez de la Frontera, 90 km south of Seville and deep within the sherry-producing region in the south of Spain.
+Circuito de Jerez – Ángel Nieto (formerly known as Circuito de Jerez and Circuito de Velocidad Jerez), is a 4.428 km racing circuit located close to the city of Jerez de la Frontera, 90 km south of Seville and deep within the sherry-producing region in the south of Spain.
 The project was led by the Spanish engineer Manuel Medina Lara, based on a preliminary idea from Alessandro Rocci.

 Circuit history

 The circuit opened on 8 December 1985.
 During 1986 the circuit hosted the first international motorcycle event in Spain in March and the Formula One Spanish Grand Prix in April.
 The circuit's relatively remote location hindered significant spectator turnout, although up to 125,000 can be accommodated.
-Because of this, F1 moved to Barcelona following the 1991 race.
+Because of this, F1 moved to Barcelona following the 1990 race.

 In 1992, the track eliminated four corners to create the long right hander Curva Sito Pons.
 Due to the hosting of the European Grand Prix in 1994, a new chicane was created (the Senna curve) at the corner where Martin Donnelly had a career-ending accident during qualifying for the 1990 Spanish Grand Prix.
 Jerez also hosted the 1997 European Grand Prix, which was the championship decider between Michael Schumacher and Jacques Villeneuve, who collided during the race.

 During the podium celebrations of the 1997 race, Jerez's Mayor Pedro Pacheco disrupted the podium celebrations by presenting a trophy that was supposed to be presented by a dignitary from Daimler-Benz.
-This incident resulted in the track being temporarily banned from hosting a Grand Prix.
+This incident resulted in the track being banned from hosting a Grand Prix ever.
 It has not hosted another Grand Prix since, but continued to be used for winter testing until 2015.

 During 2005, the track was resurfaced.
 It was expected that the Champ Car World Series would race there in 2008 until the series was cancelled early in the year after merging with the IndyCar Series.

 On 2 May 2013, it was announced that the final corner would be renamed after Spanish then four-time and reigning world champion (250cc - 2006, 2007; MotoGP - 2010, 2012) Jorge Lorenzo.

 In 2017, FIA Formula 2 hosted a stand-alone event on October 7 and 8 at the circuit.

 On 3 May 2018, the circuit was renamed in honor of the former motorcyclist Ángel Nieto, who died in 2017.

 On 3 May 2019, the sixth corner (formerly Curva Dry Sac) was renamed after Dani Pedrosa, retired three-time world champion (125cc - 2003; 250cc - 2004, 2005) and three-time runner-up in the MotoGP class.